 Negotiating the deal

+Our lawyers can assist you if you’re not sure of how to sell your business in Canada.
 You will want to be careful not to disclose too much information too early, especially to a competitor.
 Our lawyers can assist you in determining how to phase the disclosure of information.
 We can also negotiate and draft letters of intent and confidentiality and non-disclosure agreements on your behalf.

 At McQuarrie, we regularly review and draft documents and agreements such as these to maximize the value of a company to a prospective purchaser.

 If you have a family business question or you need help with a family business planning or succession matter please contact Tako van Popta to schedule an appointment or call us at 604-581-7001 to make your appointment by telephone.